adeboni/asm-lips/mastering-opencv/face-tracking/README.txt

     start OPENCV_HOTSHOTS.sln

 - A static library will be written to the "lib" directory.
-- The execuables can be found in the "bin" directory.
+- The executables can be found in the "bin" directory.